 For the 2019 IRP, Idaho Power continues to analyze resources based on cost, specifically the cost of a resource to provide energy and peaking capacity to the system.
-The IRP also qualitatively analyzes resources based on their system attributes.
 In addition to the capability to provide flexible capacity, the system attributes analyzed include the capability to provide dispatchable peaking capacity, non-dispatchable (i.e., coincidental) peaking capacity, and energy.
-Importantly, energy in this qualitative analysis is considered to include not only baseload-type resources but also resources, such as wind and solar, that provide relatively predictable output when averaged over long periods (i.e., monthly or longer).
+Importantly, energy in this analysis is considered to include not only baseload-type resources but also resources, such as wind and solar, that provide relatively predictable output when averaged over long periods (i.e., monthly or longer).
 The resource attribute analysis also designates those resources whose intermittent production gives rise to the need for flexible capacity.